USS Lewis B. Puller Holds Change of Command

 |0

-This work, USS Lewis B. Puller Holds Change of Command [Image 3 of 3], by SPC Frederick Poirier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Lewis B. Puller Holds Change of Command, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT